roomorama/Caldroid/README.md

 =====
 Just clone the repo and check out the CaldroidSample to see how the library works.

 To use in your project, just reference the child Caldroid project as a project library.
 If you see JAR mismatched error, just replace your android-support-v4.jar to the jar inside Caldroid.
+Make sure you compile the project against Android 4.2 and above.
+This is to allow nested fragment.
+See more at http://developer.android.com/about/versions/android-4.2.html#NestedFragments

 Features